New OECD measures: an opportunity for Malta?Related Practice Area: Financial Services

 Following recent media scandals, the OECD has intensified its recent work to lay down new international standards to tackle tax evasion and tax avoidance amongst others.
-The OECD has estimated that €90 to €210 billion Euro are being lost every year through tax avoidance.
-There are currently 15 base erosion and profit sharing (BEPS) actions which are looking to be implemented by the OECD/G20.
+The OECD has estimated that €90 to €210 billion Euros are being lost every year through tax avoidance.
+There are currently 15 base erosion and profit sharing (BEPS) actions that are looking to be implemented by the OECD/G20.

 The objective of Action 12 of the BEPS is to necessitate taxpayers to disclose their aggressive tax planning arrangements.
 This will be done through a number of recommendations regarding the enforcement of mandatory disclosure regulations for aggressive or abusive transactions or structures.